 The implementation can be prepared by any party, including the LIP champion.
 The Lisk Foundation might also instruct its contractor (Lightcurve) to implement the proposal.
 The Foundation’s decision is made with careful consideration of technical and scientific arguments and of whether it can be feasibly implemented according to the current roadmap.

 A LIP’s status changes from status "Draft" to "Proposed" when the LIP champion deems it complete and has a working implementation.
 LIP implementations instructed by the Lisk Foundation will always be required to be tested on a testnet in order to be considered "working".

 Once a LIP has the status "Proposed", anyone, including the LIP champion and the Lisk Foundation, can propose the network to adopt the implementation of the LIP.
 This can result in full adoption of the implementation or in a fork.

 If the implementation was fully adopted by the network, the LIP changes from status "Proposed" to "Final".
 If the adoption results in a fork, the Lisk Foundation has to decide which chain they consider to be the Lisk blockchain.
 The Lisk Foundation is making this decision based on several factors, including the acceptance of nodes, delegates, and exchanges.
 In this case, a LIP progresses to status "Final" if the chain adopting the implementation is considered to be the Lisk blockchain.

 Who is the editor?

 The LIP editor is a representative of the Lisk Foundation, who can be contacted at firstname.lastname@example.org.
-The LIP editor makes the final decision on whether to merge a proposal into the LIPs repository.
+The LIP editor has the responsibility to ensure every LIP meets all the requirements stated in the LIP Purpose and Guidelines and makes the final decision on whether to merge a LIP into the LIPs repository.